Cool-Bu1lder/rbxmx-bulk-export/README.md

 # rbxmx-bulk-export

 rbxmx bulk exporter for rbxlx rojo projects in python using Element Tree for xml and Tkinter for GUI.
-Separated one large rbxmx export into multiple smaller rbxmx files.
+Separates one large rbxmx export into multiple smaller rbxmx files.

 ## Usage